 Participants mentioned a number of impacts that they individually had experienced because of their involvement with Kid City.
 These impacts can be separated into two main categories: government-related and art-related.
-The government-related individual impacts of Kid City were primarily offered by government employees, and include: new ideas for how to do government work, new or different interactions between government employees.
+The government-related individual impacts of Kid City were primarily offered by government employees, and include: new ideas for how to do government work, new or different interactions between government employees and Maplewood residents, and new ways of working internally with government employees.